alex-vasiliu/iOS-portfolio/README.md

 ## Worklin
 [Worklin](https://softia.ro/) is a cross-platform application for managing the complete range of a company's needs.
 It contains features as time-tracking, time-off and PTO requests, documents management and others.
 For HR and administrative employees, it also serves as a reporting tool and all is needed in terms of legal documents.

-##### 🔨 Technologies Used: Swift, MVVM, Service-Oriented Architecture, REST API, Keychain, MapKit, Alamofire, Pusher, UnitTest
+##### 🔨 Technologies Used: Swift, MVVM, Service-Oriented Architecture, REST API, Keychain, Alamofire, UnitTest

 <p align="center">
 <img src="images/worklin.png" width="900" title="Connect Plus">